French destroyer Bisson

 Bisson was the name ship of her class of destroyers built for the French Navy during the 1910s, entering service in 1913.
-She served in the Mediterranean Sea during the First World War, sinking the Austro-Hungarian submarine U-3 on 6 July 1915 and took part in the Battle of Durazzo in December 1915 and the Battle of the Strait of Otranto in May 1917.
+She served in the Mediterranean Sea during the First World War, sinking the Austro-Hungarian submarine U-3 on 13 August 1915 and took part in the Battle of Durazzo in December 1915 and the Battle of the Strait of Otranto in May 1917.
 She was stricken in 1933 and scrapped in 1939.

 Design and description

 The Bisson class were enlarged versions of the preceding Capitaine Mehl built to a more standardized design.
 The ships had an overall length of 78.1 m, a beam of 7.96 m, and a draft of 2.94 m.
 They displaced 800 t at normal load.
-Their crew numbered 4 officers and 77–84 men.
+Their crew numbered 4 officers and 77–84 enlisted ranks.

 Renaudin was powered by a pair of Breguet steam turbines, each driving one propeller shaft using steam provided by four Guyot-du Temple water-tube boilers.
 The engines were designed to produce 15000 shp which was intended to give the ships a speed of 30 kn.
 During her sea trials, Renaudin reached a speed of 30.55 kn.
 The ships carried enough fuel oil to give them a range of 1450 nmi at a cruising speed of 14 kn.

 The primary armament of the Bisson-class ships consisted of two 100 mm Modèle 1893 guns in single mounts, one each fore and aft of the superstructure, and four 65 mm Modèle 1902 guns distributed amidships.
 They were also fitted with two twin mounts for 450 mm torpedo tubes amidships, one on each broadside.